KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. Typo: Found 'Magic Mirror' in file `MMM-MyScoreboard.js`: Replace it with `MagicMirror²`.
 2. Typo: Found 'MagicMirror2' in file `package.json`: Replace it with `MagicMirror²`.
+3. Recommendation: Found 'axios' in file `package.json`: Replace it with built-in fetch.
+4. Recommendation: Found 'axios' in file `ESPN.js`: Replace it with built-in fetch.
+5. Recommendation: Found 'axios' in file `SNET.js`: Replace it with built-in fetch.

 ## [MMM-MySenseHat by framboise-pi](https://github.com/framboise-pi/MMM-MySenseHat)